Sump Pump Services in Manhattan, Wamego, Junction City & surrounding Kansas towns

 Many sump pump models run on electricity, but it is always a good idea to have some type of backup system in place.
 You can get a sump pump with a battery backup, or you can hook it up to your emergency generator.
 Backing up your sump pump is important because you will probably need it most during storms when the power is more likely to go out.

-Whether we did your initial sump pump installation or not, we have the skills and equipment to work on all makes and models of sump pumps.
+Whether Standard Plumbing, Heating & Air did your initial sump pump installation or not, we have the skills and equipment to work on all makes and models of sump pumps.
+Contact us today and we’ll have a technician ready to address whatever maintenance or repair you need.